 8 Tips for Getting Your A.I.
 Model Production Ready

-A talk at this year’s O’Reilly A.I.
-Conference explored how you can turn A.I. research into a revenue engine, with a focus on the challenges of putting an ML model into production.
-Many of these challenges occur because of a lack of preparation, meaning they can be significantly mitigated and even avoided by making sure your A.I. model is production-ready.
+This year’s O’Reilly A.I.
+Conference explored how you can turn A.I. research into a revenue engine, focusing on the challenges of putting a Machine Learning model into production.
+Many of these challenges occur because of a lack of preparation.
+These can be mitigated and even avoided by ensuring that your A.I. enabled Intelligent Product is production-ready.

 Here are our top 8 tips to help you do just that.